YTG1234/fabricversions/README.md

 # Fabric Versions
-A simple command-line tool that can fetch the latest FabricMC versions for any given Minecraft version (as long as it exists and is supported by Fabric Meta).
+A simple command line tool that can fetch the latest FabricMC versions for any given Minecraft version (as long as it exists and supported by Fabric Meta).

 ## Download
 ### Arch Linux